14 Best National Parks in California

 Redwood National and State Parks is a unique partnership between state and federal units, protecting over 100,000 acres and some of the world's tallest living things.
 And alongside the 350-foot trees within its borders, Redwood National and State Parks also encompass fern-covered canyons, tranquil beaches, and an abundance of wildlife.

-The three state parks that are co-managed by Redwood National Park include Jedediah Smith, Del Norte Coast, and Prairie Creek Redwoods State Parks.
+The three state parks co-managed by Redwood National Park include Jedediah Smith, Del Norte Coast, and Prairie Creek Redwoods State Parks.
 There's also the designated Redwoods National Park.
 Any one of the five visitor centers located within these parks is a great place to start exploring, like the Thomas H. Kuchel Visitor Center in Orick.
 Here, visitors find trail information, educational exhibits, and special ranger-led activities.

 Popular areas at Redwood National and State Parks include Fern Canyon, the Newton B. Drury Scenic Parkway, and the wildflower-infused Enderts Beach.
 And popular activities in these towering Northern California landscapes include hiking, scenic driving, and camping in the shadows of giants.